 If you are in the mood for something on the raw side, Fuji’s upscale setting and superior handling of Japanese cuisine may be what you’re looking for.
 Everything from the rice in the sushi to the fish cut on a plate is handled with care and precision.
 It is also BYO which is always a plus.

-Milford provides an original warm experience in a comfortable setting for seafood lovers seeking a quality meal.
+The Milford House provides an original warm experience in a comfortable setting for seafood lovers seeking a quality meal.
 Their dishes range from a unique take such as Cajun swordfish taco to classics such as fish & chips.